GitzAndGlory/gitzandglory.github.io/src/content/blog/building-a-better-battlefield-my-journey-to-a-custom-mordheim-board.md

 seo:
   title: "Building a Better Battlefield: My Journey to a Custom Mordheim Board"
   description: "Last week, I had a lot of free time, so I improved my fantasy terrain for an upcoming Warhammer meetup with my friends.
 One thing I always wanted to have is a nice playmat.
-My buddy and I always talked about getting one of those nice mousepad material mats, but we never ended up buying one until now, being poor students and such.
 After binge-watching BillMakingStuff on YouTube, I stumbled upon his Yoga Mat Board video.
 So, I ordered some mats from Amazon, stole some sand from the local playground, and got to work."
   socialImage: "/assets/images/blog-images/board_build/blog-image.jpg"
   canonicalOverwrite: ""